XLSForm/xlsform.github.io/_sections/home-english.md

 | ========  | ============== | =============================== | ============================ | ================== | ======== |
 | survey    |                |                                 |                              |                    |          |

-In the form above the temp_F question is shown to the user and the temp_K question is hidden, just as they would be if trigger was not used.
+In the form above the temp_F question is shown to the user and the temp_K question is hidden, just as they would be if the trigger was not used.

 An important and powerful difference with regular calculations is that **the calculation value with a trigger may also be empty**, which serves to clear a value from the form.
-See example below:
+See the example below:

 | type      | name            | label                                       | calculation                  | trigger            |
 | --------- | --------------- | ------------------------------------------- | ---------------------------- | ------------------ |